Seals of the Court of Appeals and Superior Court

 What is the wait time for Halfway House Placement?

-To ensure the health and safety of all Halfway House residents, all Defendants must be "medically cleared" before being placed in a Halfway House.
+To ensure the health and safety of all halfway house residents, all defendants must be "medically cleared" before being placed in a halfway house.
 The medical clearance process generally takes 2-4 days, and no placements are done on the weekends.
-If there is a defendant for whom you would like to obtain his/her placement status, please call the Attorney Adviser for the Criminal Division at (202) 879-1416.
+If there is a defendant for whom you would like to get his/her placement status, please call the attorney advisor for the Criminal Division at 202-879-1416.

 What recourse do I have if I believe an attorney has acted unfairly?

-If you believe that an attorney has acted unfairly, you may contact the Office of Bar Counsel, Office of Disciplinary Counsel, Board of Professional Responsibility: 515 5th Street, NW, Building A, Suite 117, Washington, DC 20001; or call: (202) 638-1501.
+If you believe that an attorney has acted unfairly, you may contact the Office of Bar Counsel, Office of Disciplinary Counsel, Board of Professional Responsibility, 515 5th Street, NW, Building A, Suite 117, Washington, DC 20001, or call 202-638-1501, or visit this website to file a complaint.

 What should I do and where do I go if I have an outstanding warrant?